lloyd72/printf/README.md

-Hello, welcome to our first group project, we're replicating the printf() function from the C Standard Library. his `printf` project was built by [Sintim Lloyd]() and [Miguel Buassa]().
+Hello, welcome to our first group project, we're replicating the printf() function from the C Standard Library.

+This `printf` project was built by [Sintim Lloyd]() and [Miguel Buassa]().
 The objective of this project was to help us apply most of the concepts we have learnt so far in C into building a mini project.
 Also, it objectives was to help us understand how to collaborate with other developers, and also to make us have an understanding of how the C `printf` function actually works.
 ### GitHub profiles
 https://github.com/lloyd72

 https://github.com/BuassaM

  ### version 1.0